sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-31-rust-parser-combinators.markdown

 date:   2019-08-31 18:24:42 +0200
 categories: parser combinators monad rust
 ---
 Why don't I implement a nice monadic parser combinator library in Rust?
-That's what my thought was when after implementing low-level mock-HTTP server in [MIO][mio] and actually need to parse the bytes received by server.
+That's what my thought was when after implementing low-level mock-HTTP server in [MIO][mio] and actually needed to parse the bytes received by server.

 What I wanted is a declative way to define sequence of strings to be matched and/or extracted.
 Example of a parser for a string representing key-value pair (`<string>: <string>`) would look like this: